 Sun’s entry into Capricorn is celebrated all over India in different ways in each of the different regions of India.
 Makara Sankranti is called Pongal by the Tamilians, for whom it ushers in the New Year.
-The day begins with Surya Pongal or sun worship.
-The newly harvested corn and rice is then cooked for the first time.
+The day begins with Surya Pongal or Sun worship.
+The newly harvested corn and rice are then cooked for the first time.
 Lohri is celebrated on Makara Sankranti day as well.
 According to Bhagawad Gita, Lord Krishna manifests himself in his full magnificence during this time.
 Bonfires are lit in houses to symbolically show the ending of the old year and the light Sun will bring to all in the coming months.

-To celebrate Pongal and Lohri, we should extend our love to the poor, the needy, the animals and honour the food we eat.
+To celebrate Makar Sankranti, Pongal and Lohri, we should extend our love to the poor, the needy, the animals and honour the food we eat.
 It is good to give gifts of money and clothes.
 But also to use this energy as a day for rebirth where we let go of our past issues and develop warmth and love for others and bring divine light to our life.

 Classes Begin March 2019